How Often Should You Tighten Trailer Wheel Bolts?

 But, How tight?
 And, How often?

 I see a lot of trailers along the highway with missing wheels.
 Some have come off because of loose bolts, and others with bearing failures.
-Of course, some just go flat, and some have another tire disaster, but we’ve covered much of that in the Trailer Spare Tires article.
+Of course, some just go flat, and some have another tire disaster, but we have covered much of that in the Trailer Spare Tires article.

 So what about the bolts?
 Or, maybe on your trailer, the Nuts? — Also called “Lugs” “Lug Bolts” or “Lug Nuts”.